duganchen/podfeeds/README.md

 ## Using Podfeeds

-Podfeeds is structured as an old-fashioned, Lynx-friendly website.
+Your podcasts are rendered into an old-fashioned, Lynx-friendly website.
 There's a landing page at "/" with a link for each subscription.
 Each of those links goes to a page.
-That page is an HTML rendering of the podcast's XML file, with a table of contents at the top.
+That page is an HTML conversion of the podcast's XML file, with a table of contents at the top.
 Each entry in the table of contents is an episode.

 You start on the list of podcasts you're subscribed to.